lemondevxyz/afero9p/README.md

 How?
 Make a go abstraction that makes developing filesystems easy(afero).
 Export filesystems through a battle tested simple protocol (9p).

-You might be saying: "What if my language doesn't support 9p?" - I'd tell you either support it or mount that 9p filesystem through FUSE.
-Because FUSE is too linux dependent and 9p is almost universal.
+You might be saying: "What if my language doesn't support 9p?" - I'd tell you either support it or mount that 9p filesystem through FUSE or your OS' equivalent.

+"Why not FUSE?" - because universality is cool.